bwalex/asccalc/README.md

 Flow control
 --------
-if/else and while flow control is available.
+if/elsif/else and while flow control is available.

 The conditional construct if is as follows, where the 'else LISTING' part is optional,

     if CONDITION then LISTING else LISTING fi

+A conditional construct can also contain any number of elsifs:

+    if CONDITION then LISTING elsif CONDITION then LISTING else LISTING fi

+    if CONDITION then LISTING elsif CONDITION then LISTING elsif CONDITION then LISTING else LISTING fi

-For incomplete if statements (i.e. lacking else) a default value of 0 is returned if the condition is false.
+For incomplete if statements (i.e. lacking else) a default value of 0 is returned if no condition matches.
 Otherwise the value of the last expression to be evaluated in a LISTING is returned.
 The condition can be any statement (see above) that is considered true if it evaluates to a non-zero value.
 The LISTING is a series of statements